leksialevin7700/payroll-sys/README.md

 - **Security:** Ensure to secure database credentials for production use.
 - **Customization:** Adjust database fields and queries as per your organization's payroll structure.
-- **No warranty or license:** This project does not specify a license; use at your own risk.

 ---